Lockheed NF-104A: Typical flight profile

 The NF-104A was able to reach great altitudes through a combination of zoom climbing (building up a high speed in a shallow dive at high altitude, and then climbing steeply, converting speed and momentum into altitude) and use of the rocket engine (to reach higher level speeds and to maintain climb rate for as long as possible after entering the zoom climb).
 A typical mission involved a level acceleration at 35000 ft to Mach 1.9 where the rocket engine would be ignited, and on reaching Mach 2.1 the aircraft would be pitched up to a climb angle of 50-70° by carefully applying a load equal to 3.5 g.
-The J79 afterburner would start to be throttled down at approximately 70000 ft followed shortly after by manual fuel cutoff of the main jet engine itself around 85000 ft to prevent fast-rising engine temperatures from damaging the turbine stages of the jet engine.
+The J79 afterburner would start to be throttled down at approximately 70000 ft followed shortly after by manual fuel cutoff of the main jet engine itself around 85000 ft to prevent fast-rising engine temperatures from damaging the turbine stages of the jet engine due to decreased air density, which reduced airflow through the engine for cooling.
 After continuing over the top of its ballistic arc, the NF-104 would descend back into denser air where the main engine could be restarted using the windmill restart technique for recovery to a landing.